-I work with people on a one to one basis and am providing short-term or long-term therapy over Zoom at the moment.
+I work with people on a one to one basis and am providing short-term or long-term therapy in person and online.
 I provide a confidential space where we can explore your thoughts, feelings and experiences in order to help you move forward.
 I utilise a range of theories with a practical, change-oriented approach.

 I have experience in helping people who are having troubles following a bereavement as well as those experiencing anxiety or depression due to relationship or family difficulties.
 I have also helped people who have problems with self-esteem or feelings of low self-worth.